peterstangl/json-schemas/README.md

 - **`wcxf` (optional, *type: object*)**: Specifies an EFT basis defined by the Wilson Coefficient exchange format (WCxf) [@Aebischer:2017ugx].
 This object contains the following fields:
   - **`eft` (required, *type: string*)**: EFT name defined by WCxf (e.g., `"SMEFT"`)
   - **`basis` (required, *type: string*)**: Operator basis name defined by WCxf (e.g., `"Warsaw"`)
-  - **`sectors` (optional, *type: array of string*)**: List of renormalisation-group-closed sectors of Wilson coefficients containing the Wilson coefficients given in `parameters` (see below).
+  - **`sectors` (optional, *type: array of string*)**: Array of renormalisation-group-closed sectors of Wilson coefficients containing the Wilson coefficients given in `parameters` (see below).
 The available sectors for each EFT are defined by WCxf.
 - **`custom` (optional, *type: any*)**: Field of any type and substructure to unambiguously specify any parameter basis not defined by WCxf.

 Example: